-The purpose of this project is to promote discussion of Arabic literature and its translation into Hebrew and to make it accessible to the Israeli reader.
-The project aims to overcome the the decline—and even disappearance—of relations between Jews and Arabs in our region.
-Furthermore, the project seeks to counteract the fact that only 2% of Jews born in Israel know enough Arabic to read literature in that language.
-This situation appears even worse if one considers that Israel is in the center of the Middle East, that Arabic is one of its two official languages, and that Arabic is the mother tongue of one-fifth of its citizens and the language of heritage of a large part of Israel’s Jewish inhabitants.
+The Forum of Arabic–Hebrew Translators seeks to promote discussion of Arabic literature and its translation into Hebrew and to make it accessible to the Israeli reader.
+At the same time, it aims to counteract the sad fact that only 2% of Jews born in Israel know enough Arabic to read literature in that language.
+This situation appears even worse if one considers that Israel is in the center of the Middle East and that Arabic is the mother tongue of about one-fifth of its citizens and the language of heritage of a large part of its Jewish inhabitants.

-The members meet once a month and discuss translation issues, including those related to the choice of words and the types of translation.
+The forum’s members serve as a council of experts on translation issues.
+They meet regularly and discuss translation matters.
 The meetings also include discussions and lectures on the sociology and politics of translation.
-In addition, forum members are putting together the schedule of translations for the coming years.
-They discuss the books and texts scheduled for translation, submit them for peer review, and then divide them up among themselves for translation.
-All the forum’s members serve as a council of experts on translation issues, and each book that is translated as part of the forum will be vetted by the members and will be the subject of several meetings.
+In addition, forum members put together the schedule of translations for the coming years.
+Among other things, they discuss the books and texts scheduled for translation as part of the Maktoob Series, submit them for peer review, and then divide them among themselves for translation.